eccenca/documentation.eccenca.com/docs/automate/processing-data-with-variable-input-workflows/index.md

 ## 6 Use `cmemc` to feed data into the workflow

-Finally, you can process all the feeds you want, by executing the created workflow with a dynamic XML payload.
+Finally, you can process all the feeds you want by executing the created workflow with a dynamic XML payload.

 For this, you need to use the `workflow io` command: